 The Church of St Peter and Paul at Vyšehrad

 Vyšehrad itself, in legend, is where Princess Libuše paused with her entourage and had a vision of a city ‘whose glory would touch the stars’, and founded a settlement there which would grow to become the city of Prague.
-Although there is evidence of prehistoric settlement in that area, the first fortress at Vyšehrad did not come into being until the tenth century, but was for a time the royal palace before Prince Bořivoj II moved the court to Prague Castle.
+Although there is evidence of prehistoric settlement in the area, the first fortress at Vyšehrad was not built until the tenth century, but it was the royal palace for a time before Prince Bořivoj II moved the court to Prague Castle.

-The fortress was fell into disrepair after the court moved to Hradčany and although Charles IV did instigate some repairs, it was eventually ransacked by the Hussites and later by king George of Poděbrady in 1448 when he marched into Prague to take the city.
+The fortress fell into disrepair after the court moved to Hradčany and although Charles IV did instigate some repairs, it was eventually ransacked by the Hussites and later by King George of Poděbrady in 1448 when he marched into Prague to take the city.

-The fortress was rebuilt in around 1654 on the orders of Ferdinand II, a strictly Catholic monarch who angered many of the Protestant nations of Europe by his decision to execute 27 Czech noblemen who had rebelled against him to defend their right to observe the Protestant (Hussite) faith and to protest Ferdinand’s favouritism for Catholic lords.
-You can see the site of this execution as part of the Ghosts and Legends of the Old Town tour and the Underground Walk.
-Ferdinand’s actions were the trigger for the Thirty Years’ War, and Prague was invaded by both the Saxon and Swedish army, before the war was finally ended by the Peace of Westphalia, signed in 1648.
+The fortress was rebuilt in around 1654 on the orders of Ferdinand II, a strictly Catholic monarch who angered many of the Protestant nations of Europe with his decision to execute 27 Czech noblemen who had rebelled against him to defend their right to observe the Protestant (Hussite) faith and to protest Ferdinand’s favouritism for Catholic lords.
+You can see the site of this execution as part of the Ghosts and Legends of the Old Town tour.
+Ferdinand’s actions were the trigger for the Thirty Years’ War, and Prague was invaded by both the Saxon and Swedish armies before the war was finally ended by the Peace of Westphalia, signed in 1648.
 Spurred by the knowledge that one of his lands had very nearly been taken from him, Ferdinand had Vyšehrad rebuilt.

-In the 1840s, the structure was renovated again, and a hall constructed at one end of the tunnel system, known as the Gorlice Hall, meant as a muster point for the soldiers if the casemates were ever used.
+In the 1840s, the structure was renovated again and a hall, known as the Gorlice Hall, was built at one end of the tunnel system to serve as a mustering point for soldiers if the casemates were ever used.
 This was later used as an air raid shelter during World War II, and then as a storeroom for vegetables and potatoes, before finally being cleared out, along with the rest of the casemates, and opened to visitors in the early 1990s.

 Nowadays, the casemates and Gorlice Hall are used as an art exhibition space, both for modern art and historical sculptures, including a selection of original statues that once stood on the Charles Bridge.
 The Gorlice Hall also plays host to theatrical productions on occasion.